amineds/Getting_and_cleaning_data/Course Project/CodeBook.md

 * Activity : the label of the activity performed.

-* 79 variables, named as labeled in the original set, contain the average of each variable for each activity and each subject subject.
+* 79 variables, named as labelled in the original data set, each of which contain the average of each variable for each activity and each subject subject.

 * How to read variables, BodyAcc : Body linear Acceleration, Jerk : Jerk Signals, X/Y/Z : axis directions of the phone, Gyro : gyroscope